aws/aws-durable-execution-sdk-js/LANGUAGE_SDK_SPECIFICATION.md

 - After each durable operation starts
 - After each durable operation completes
-- Before returning with pending status
 - When approaching Lambda timeout

+The SDK does not need to checkpoint before returning `PENDING` status if it already knows there are only pending operations remaining.

 The SDK MAY checkpoint:

-- Periodically during long-running operations
-- To receive status updates for pending operations
+- Periodically during long-running operations to receive status updates for pending operations
+- With an empty `Updates` array to poll for state changes (returns any operations whose state changed since the last checkpoint)

 ### 5.7 Batch Checkpointing